gaultier/lox-ocaml/README.md

 # Lox

-Implementation of the [Lox language](http://www.craftinginterpreters.com/) in OCaml, comprised of a front-end compiler and an interpreter.
+Implementation of the [Lox language](http://www.craftinginterpreters.com/) in OCaml, comprised of a front-end compiler and an interpreter, in roughly 1KLOC !

 Big thanks to [Bob Nystrom](https://github.com/munificent)!!
 You're amazing.